-The ECC-SAL International Mooting Competition 2020, co-organised by the members of Essex Court Chambers (ECC) and the Singapore Academy of Law (SAL), presents an ideal opportunity for young lawyers to showcase and hone their skills as advocates.
+The ECC-SAL International Virtual Mooting Competition 2021, co-organised by the members of Essex Court Chambers (ECC), and the Singapore Academy of Law (SAL), in partnership with Opus 2 and the Singapore International Commercial Court (SICC), presents an ideal opportunity for young lawyers to showcase and hone their skills as advocates.

-DATES OF THE 2020 COMPETITION
+DATES OF THE COMPETITION

+The Competition is open to lawyers and legal service officers who have been qualified for practice for no more than three years as at 1 January 2021.
 Teams may comprise mooters from the same or different law firms and organisations, with each participating firm or organisation asked to submit no more than two teams.

 A reserve list of teams will be compiled in the event that more than two teams apply from the same organisation.
 The organisers will consider all relevant circumstances in each jurisdiction when interpreting the eligibility criteria, and the organising committee reserves the right to exercise discretion for its decisions.